 According to the M-Trends annual report by FireEye, the global median “dwell time” is 101 days.
 The first question we need to ask is, are our security professionals competent enough to detect a security breach in a timely manner?
 To answer this question, there are other questions that need to be asked…

 What are the Most Common Causes of a Data Breach?

-Were we to fall victim to a ransomware attack that was able penetrate our network by exploiting a vulnerability in a legacy version of our operating system, would we consider the threat to be of external or internal origins?
+Were we to fall victim to a ransomware attack that was able to penetrate our network by exploiting a vulnerability in a legacy version of our operating system, would we consider the threat to be of external or internal origins?
 Well, the answer is both.

 Cyber-criminals are constantly searching for vulnerabilities to exploit – whether it be a piece of legacy software or a naive employee, and it is our responsibility to ensure that these vulnerabilities are kept to a minimum.

 According to the following post, approximately 80% of data breaches are caused by human or process error.
-With this in mind, our focus needs to shift from perimeter-based security to training and monitoring the behaviour of our own employees.
+With this in mind, our focus needs to shift from perimeter-based security to training and monitoring the behavior of our own employees.